-Having a budget helps you to feel in control of your money.
-You can put aside money for big bills when they arrive, and plan savings to achieve your money goals.
+Having a budget helps you see where your money is going.
+You can put aside money for bills and expenses and set up a plan to reach your financial goals.

 1. Record your income